p) Provisions (other than for employee benefits)

 (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.

-(v) During the year ended 31 March 2024, the Company has provided a total unsecured loan of ' 1,366.00 to its Univentis medicare limited ("UML') out of which ' 100.00 was provided to the Company during the period ended 30 June 2023 out of which ' 10.00 has been invested by the UML in Sharon Bio-medicine Limited on 26 June 2023 subsequent to this Sharon Bio-Medicine Limited became wholly owned subsidiary on 30 June 2023 and rest as unsecured loan to SBML and balance amount out of ' 1,366.00 utilised toward repayment of HDFC bank term loan.
-Apart from this, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+(v) No funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities (“Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (“Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
 Further the relevant provisions of the Foreign Exchange Management Act, 1999 (42 of 1999) and Companies Act has been complied with for such transactions and the transactions are not violative of the Prevention of Money-Laundering Act, 2002 (15 of 2003).

-The Company has estimated ' 478.39 as IPO related expenses and allocated such expenses between the Company (' 272.29 of this amount, ' 263.17 has been adjusted to the security premium account) and selling shareholders (' 205.60) in proportion to the equity shares allotted to the public as fresh issue by the Company and under offer for sale by selling shareholder respectively.
-Out of the total IPO proceeds the fund available in monitoring agency account is ' 94.93 for remitting funds for pending IPO related expenses.
+The Company has estimated ' 478.39 million as IPO related expenses and allocated such expenses between the Company (' 272.79 million of this amount, ' 263.17 million has been adjusted to the security premium account) and selling shareholders (' 205.60 million) in proportion to the equity shares allotted to the public as fresh issue by the Company and under offer for sale by selling shareholder respectively.
+Out of the total IPO proceeds the fund available in escrow account is ' 2.13 million for remitting funds for pending IPO related expenses (including ' 3.88 million is payable to selling shareholders on account of IPO expenses incurred on behalf of the Company).

 As per our report of even date attached.